 You’re also going to want to head down to the Daytrippers World Headquarters at 211 W. 8th Street., for more fun things in Georgetown!

 One of the nicest things about Downtown Georgetown is the restaurant selection!
 It’s hard for me to ever go anywhere other than Monument Cafe, a block up from the Courthouse on South Austin!
 It’s my favorite restaurant, and everything is amazing!
-They run out daily of the King Ranch Casserole, so you want to arrive early, and I love their tranquil gardens and store!
+They run out daily of the King Ranch Casserole, so you want to arrive early, and I love their tranquil gardens and don’t miss the fun bookstore!
 They also own the El Monumento Restaurant a little further up on Austin, near the San Gabriel River.

-Back on the Square, Burger University turns out a great burger, 600 Degrees Pizzeria and Drafthouse makes a delicious pizza and you cannot beat John Mueller Black Box BBQ!
+Back on the Square, 600 Degrees Pizzeria and Drafthouse makes a delicious pizza!
 The bone-in Cowboy Ribeye at Wildfire is a favorite of my husbands, which offers an incredible menu!
-Both the Galaxy Bakery and Coffeeshop and the Red Poppy Coffee Shop, located inside the Georgetown Public Library, can keep you energized for a full day of fun!
+Both the Galaxy Bakery and Coffeeshop can keep you energized for a full day of fun!

 If you love shopping, then the Georgetown Square is for you!
 I love Brazos Market, a great boutique, and my place to fill up with FREY Laundry Detergent for my college son!
 It’s really amazing!
 Nathaniel’s Hats is reason enough to visit Georgetown!
 Native American Master Hatter Nate Funmaker creates some of the most amazing hats, and literally has a world-wide fan base!
 Never to miss out on a great hot sauce, Mikey V’s has a great selection and you can stop in for a sample!
 Rough and Ready Antiques is a must visit when in Georgetown, too!

-As for my 11-year-old, All Things Kids Toy Store is his fave!
+All Things Kids Toy Store is a fave!
 They have a great selection of toys and games, and sell Beth Marie Ice Cream and Vintage Candies in the back!